The following post is from Laura of I’m an Organizing Junkie: How to Build a Solid Time Management Foundation

-Time management and balance are always a hot topic.
-There is an awful lot of advice out there about how to juggle many different balls and keep them all rotating in the air.
+Time management and balance are always hot topics.
+There is a lot of advice out there about how to juggle many different balls and keep them all rotating in the air.
 How do you build a solid time management foundation?

-Unfortunately, though, as we try and balance this erratic tightrope of life, one strong wind could come along and send all those balls flying every which way if we don’t have our feet firmly planted on solid foundation.
+Unfortunately, as we try to balance this erratic tightrope of life, one strong wind could come along and send all those balls flying every which way if we don’t have our feet firmly planted on solid foundation.

 Trying to find “more” time in our day in order to pack even more into an already busy schedule is temporarily just patching the crack.
-You might hold it together for another couple of hours or even a couple of days but it’s not a permanent fix and most definitely not sustainable for the long haul.
-We’ve all been given the same 24 hours to manage, that we know will never change.
-What we can change is how we choose to fill that time and how we can build a solid time management foundation.
+You might hold it together for another couple of hours or even a couple of days, but it’s not a permanent fix and most definitely not sustainable for the long haul.
+We’ve all been given the same 24 hours to manage that we know will never change.
+We can change how we choose to fill that time and how we can build a solid time management foundation.

 1. Be intentional

 Know your priorities.
-Sit down right now and list the top three things that are most important to you and why.
-Don’t just say them, write them down.
+Now, list the top three things that are most important to you and why.
+Don’t just say them.
+Write them down.
 Make a commitment to make them happen.
 This knowledge is the key to every decision you make about how you will spend your time.
-Recognize that this list can change daily and that’s okay.
+Recognize that this list can change daily, and that’s okay.

 This is your set of directions for purposeful living whether it be day by day or longer.
-For example, family dinners are a priority for me and therefore every choice that is presented to me to fill that space with other things is carefully analyzed with that goal in the forefront of my mind.
+For example, family dinners are a priority for me.
+Therefore every choice that is presented to me to fill that space with other things is carefully analyzed with that goal in the forefront of my mind.

 2. Set boundaries

 Once you know your priorities, go about setting the boundaries of protection.
-I have four hours of work time on Tuesday and Thursdays while my son is in school and I need to ensure to safe guard that time to make sure my work commitments are fulfilled.
-I make sure others know and I communicate the plan.
+I have four hours of work time on Tuesdays and Thursdays while my son is in school, and I need to safeguard that time to ensure my work commitments are fulfilled.
+I make sure others know, and I communicate the plan.
 Designate and protect your established boundaries.

 3. Say no

-Opportunities are all around us enticing us with their glorious possibilities.
+Opportunities are all around us, enticing us with their glorious possibilities.
 I also like to call them distractions.
-They look attractive and they are often powerful in how they woo us away from our priorities.
-Many times it’s hard to say no to them and they will make you question your intentions.
+They look attractive and are often powerful in how they woo us away from our priorities.
+Many times it’s hard to say no to them, and they will make you question your intentions.
 Stand strong and confident in your ability to make your goals a priority by saying no to everything that stands in your way from making them happen.
-For my family that meant saying NO to many activities that happen to fall during family dinner time.
+For my family, that meant saying NO to many activities that happen to fall during family dinner time.

 4. Schedule it in